- Room Hire

 These prints were exhibited in 1989 at the Royal Photographic Society's gallery when it was in Milsom Street, Bath, and were so popular that they were also exhibited at Alkmaar and Braunschweig (two of Bath's twin cities).
 At £25 per print and with a stock of Michael's book on Lockey thrown in for free, it was an offer we couldn't refuse.

-Shadows and Light - Bath in Camera 1849-1861, by Michael Gray and David McLaughlin (1989), is lavishly illustrated and with biographical and historical notes.
-Copies are for sale at BRLSI for only £5.
+Shadows and Light - Bath in Camera 1849-1861 (1989), by Michael Gray and David McLaughlin, is lavishly illustrated and with biographical and historical notes.
+Copies are available at BRLSI for only £6.99.